-How We Collect, Use, and Share Your Information We collect, use and share your HI with: □You or your legal or personal representative. □Certain Government agencies.
+How We Collect, Use, and Share Your Information

+We collect, use and share your HI with:

+- □You or your legal or personal representative. - Certain Government agencies.
 To check to make sure we are following privacy laws.

 We have the right to collect, use and share your HI for certain purposes.
-This may be for treatment, to pay for your care, or to run our business.
-We may use and share your HI as for • □ For Payment.
+This may be for your treatment, to pay for your care, or to run our business.
+We may use and share your HI as follows.

+- □ For Payment.
 To process payments and pay claims.
-For example, we may tell a doctor we will pay for certain medical procedures and what percentage of the bill may be covered to the □ For Treatment or Managing Care.
+For example, we may tell a doctor whether we will pay for certain medical procedures and what percentage of the bill may be covered. - □ For Treatment or Managing Care.
 To help with your care.
-For example, we may share with a hospital you are in, to help them provide medical care to you. your HI □ For Health Care Operations.
+For example, we may share your HI with a hospital you are in, to help them provide medical care to you. - □ For Health Care Operations.
 To run our business.
-For example, we may talk to your dottell him or her about a special disease management or wellness program available to your study data to improve our services. □ To Tell You about Health Programs or Products.
-We may tell you about other treatment products, and services.
-These activities may be limited by law. ∍nts, □ For Plan Sponsors.
+For example, we may talk to your doctor to tell him or her about a special disease management or wellness program available to you.
+We may study data to improve our services. - To Tell You about Health Programs or Products.
+We may tell you about other treatments, products, and services.
+These activities may be limited by law. - □ For Plan Sponsors.
 If you receive health insurance through your employer, we may give enrollment, disenrollment, and summary HI to your employer.
-We may give them other properly limit its use. □ For Underwriting Purposes.
+We may give them other HI if they properly limit its use. - □ For Underwriting Purposes.
 To make health insurance underwriting decisions.
-We will your genetic information for underwriting purposes.
-I not use □ For Reminders on Benefits or Care.
-We may send reminders about appointments you and information about your health benefits. ı have □ For Communications to You.
-We may contact you about your health insurance benefit healthcare or payments. ts, We may collect, use, and share your HI as follows. □ As Required by Law.
-To follow the laws that apply to us. □To Persons Involved with Your Care.
-A family member or other person that helps with medical care or pays for your care.
-This also may be to a family member in an emerger may happen if you are unable to tell us if we can share your HI or not.
-If you are unable what you want, we will use our best judgment.
-If allowed, after you pass away, we may with family members or friends who helped with your care or paid for your care. ncy.
-This to tell us □ For Public Health Activities.
-For example, to prevent diseases from spreading or to re problems with products or medicines. port
+We will not use your genetic information for underwriting purposes. - □ For Reminders on Benefits or Care.
+We may send reminders about appointments you have and information about your health benefits. - □ For Communications to You.
+We may contact you about your health insurance benefits, healthcare or payments.

+We may collect, use, and share your HI as follows.

+- As Required by Law.
+To follow the laws that apply to us. - □ To Persons Involved with Your Care.
+A family member or other person that helps with your medical care or pays for your care.
+This also may be to a family member in an emergency.
+This may happen if you are unable to tell us if we can share your HI or not.
+If you are unable to tell us what you want, we will use our best judgment.
+If allowed, after you pass away, we may share HI with family members or friends who helped with your care or paid for your care. - □ For Public Health Activities.
+For example, to prevent diseases from spreading or to report problems with products or medicines.